 Lausanne the Olympic Capital works alongside a number of partners to provide efficient and effective services.

-To best assist IFs in capitalising on their opportunities with these organisations, the Olympic Capital, together with the International Olympic Committee and the Swiss Confederation have developed a new initiative called “ThinkSport”.
-ThinkSport acts as a facilitator for positive and creative dialogue between these different sectors, and as a one-stop-shop for any professional looking for information and expertise within the many strands of international sport.
+Founded by the Olympic Capital, together with the Canton of Vaud, the Swiss Confederation and the International Olympic Committee, ThinkSport assists IFs in capitalising on their opportunities with these different stakeholders.
+It acts as a facilitator for positive and creative dialogue between the various sectors, and as a one-stop-shop for any professional looking for information and expertise within the many areas of international sport

 For more information, please visit ThinkSport’s website by clicking here.